Frankasaurus/My-Obsidian-Vault/Campaigns/StracciaD&D 2/NPC's/Wilmide Ostver.md

 ## Appearance
 Wilmide is a SIlver Dragonborn of regular physique, often seen wearing regal but modest garbs in accordance to the occassion.
 # Biography
-Wilmide was the initial employer of [[Elisabeth de Dragoness]] when she left Dragoness Barony and thus the first employer of the entire [[Party]].
+Wilmide was the initial employer of [[Elisabeth de Dragoness]] when she left Dragoness Barony and thus the first employer of the entire [[Party (C2)]].
 With Telack under threath of a foreign pirate gang, Wilmide had to remain in the city, while his daughter [[Keylin Ostver]] attended the anual Bloeming Isles leadership meeting, to be chaperoned by Elisabeth and the others.

 After Keylin's kidnapping, Wilmide had been informed by [[Joachim Scherp]] that Meqen had found and sheltered [[Benjamin de Dragoness]], who at that point became the focal point of the Party's quest.
 He granted them his old holiday ship - now named [[The Bonehead]] - as additional reward, figuring he had no need for it now that the city needed his attention the most.
 # Relationships